 Myth #4: It Could Cause Your Value Assessment to Increase

-Many of the people seeking tax grievance for their property are concerned about the extra attention that they bring upon themselves by filing an appeal.
+Many of the people seeking tax grievance for their property in nassau are concerned about the extra attention that they bring upon themselves by filing an appeal.
 It’s important to understand that this extra attention, at the very worst, will only uphold the same value assessment given to you previously.
 Filing for tax grievance will absolutely never result in an increased value assessment of your property.

 Myth #5: The Process of Tax Grievance is too Expensive

-Many property owners see tax grievances in a more practical manner that considers both the short and long-term.
+Many Nassau property owners see tax grievances in a more practical manner that considers both the short and long-term.
 Understandably so.
 It is very logical to assume that the process of tax grievance might end up costing you more time and money than what you would deem worth it.
 However, working with a professional company will ensure that you receive the highest amount of savings possible in both terms of time saved and the money saved on property taxes.

 Need Help with Your Property Tax Grievance?